ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 Before: 8 times within 60 seconds a few bytes were written to the card, now it took 12 minutes for 8 write attempts using larger data chunks.
 Write Amplification significantly decreased.

 In case you're logging tons of data consider editing `/etc/ztab` to switch compression algo for the log partition to `zstd` (see documentation therein for details).
 And of course you'll loose data in case the Zero doesn't shutdown/reboot properly.
-The higher commit interval of 10 minutes can result in general data loss and when no proper shutdown happens, then syncing back the log contents from zram to SD card won't happen.
+The higher commit interval of 10 minutes can result in general data loss and when no proper shutdown happens then syncing back the log contents from zram to SD card won't happen.

 So if you're into unstable operation (crappy powering and the like) better live with a shorter SD card lifespan and skip these optimisations.